isomerpages/csc-inn/_playbook/2e-spotify.md

 | **Tools Needed:**     | Spotify (Premium)   |
 | **Program Phase:**    | Main Program        |

-Before your program begins, have a check-in conversation with your participants about the songs they love.
+Before your programme begins, have a check-in conversation with your participants about the songs they love.
 This can help them in building a sense of community as they discover each other's tastes in music.
 Then, create a Spotify playlist based on their song requests and play it during breaks.
 It would be really handy to have a colleague assist you with this while you engage your participants.

 #### Instructions
-Here's how you can share music with your participants if you're running a training program on Zoom:
+Here's how you can share music with your participants if you're running a training programme on Zoom:
   1. Click **Share Screen**.
   ![Share screen button at the bottom of the Zoom application window.](/images/Spotify Playlist Article Step 1.JPG)
   <br/>